-8. Absence of which factor will prevent TFIIH and TFIIE recruitment?
+8. The absence of which factor will prevent TFIIH and TFIIE recruitment?

-Explanation: RNA polymerase bound TFIIF is necessary for recruiting TFIIH and TFIIE, two important transcription factors that triggers the initiation finally.
+Explanation: RNA polymerase bound TFIIF is necessary for recruiting TFIIH and TFIIE, two important transcription factors that trigger the initiation finally.

 9. Which of this is untrue about TBP?